Hyddan/node-couch/README.md

     * userName - String.
 User name to log in with.
     * password - String.
 Password to log in with.
   * database - String.
 Database name.
 Optional.
+  * timeout - Number.
+Request timeout in milliseconds.
+Optional.
+Defaults to 30000.
   * url - Object.
     * hostName - String.
 Ip/domain name to connect to.
     * port - Number.
 Port to connect to.